Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 On a Harley, the goal isn't chasing the biggest watt number — it's clean headroom at your real riding volume.

-- Too little power causes clipping and harshness
+- Too little power causes clipping and harshness at volume

 - Too much power stresses wiring, batteries, and charging systems